 From recognizing its importance, to tips on how to practice it, we move on to what self-care means to different individuals, and how they attain the calm, peace and stability in this ever-spiralling world.

-Sonya Jain, pursuing her Masters in Sociology: “I guess the idea of self-care is very contingent for me.
+Sonya Jain, a budding Sociologist: “I guess the idea of self-care is very contingent for me.
 The Covid-19 pandemic and the consequent lockdown have impacted my mental and physical health in ways that I had never imagined before.
 So, instead of setting long term goals, I focus on my self on a day-to-day basis.”

 “Dance and theatre - the two forms of art that are dearest to me - have played a huge part in preventing me from spiraling into an abyss of uncertainty and despair.
 With more time on my hands, I have been able to look at these art forms and experience them in a very different way.
 Looking forward to engaging with them gives me a sense of purpose, it re-instates my sense of self.
 In other words, it is like meditating.”Sonya Jain